RENCI/apsviz-timeseriesdb-ingest/README.md

 ## Deploying To The Sterling Kubernetes Cluster

-Deploying on the Sterling Kubernetes cluster is done using GitHub Actions which pushes the docker image to the RENCI Harbor docker repository.
+Deploying on the Sterling k8s  cluster is done using GitHub Actions which pushes the docker image to the RENCI Harbor docker repository.
 A YAML file, with Kubernetes configurations, is then used to deploy as a pod on Sterling.